Rithik53/azure-functions-ef6-blog-/_posts/2025-11-13-azure-functions-v1-ef6-incidents.md

 - Converted repository methods to async/await
 - Switched to `SaveChangesAsync()` everywhere
 - Added checks and tried to make sure every EF call was awaited properly
-- Added more detailed status logging like `status:Mapped Payload` to see where it blew up
+- Added more detailed status logging to see where it blew up

 But even with everything awaited, the error kept coming back under load.